 A complaint against us, dated September 26, 2019, has been filed by Foley Shechter Ablovatskiy ("Foley Shechter"), our former counsel, seeking \$151,031.50 in legal fees, in addition to interest and costs of suit.
 The Company believes these claims to be unfounded and is vigorously defending itself.
 To that end, on November 20, 2019 the Company filed a motion to dismiss certain counts of the complaint, with prejudice.
 That motion remains pending with the Supreme Court of the State of New York, County of New York.
+Oral argument is scheduled for November 5, 2020.
 Upon resolution of the motion, the Company shall file an answer, together with affirmative defenses and counterclaims.
 The counterclaims shall include, without limitation, malpractice claims, arising out of Foley Shechter's grossly negligent mishandling of certain transactions and excessive billing related thereto.
-Certain amounts related to this claim are included in accounts payable and accrued expenses in the accompanying Financial Statements.
+Certain amounts related to this claim are included in accounts payable and accrued expenses in the accompanying Consolidated Financial Statements.
 If our motion to dismiss is granted, our potential liability would be reduced to \$51,031.51 plus interest and attorney's fees.

 Regal Consulting, LLC ("Regal") initiated litigation against the Company in Clark County District Court, Nevada.
 Regal is demanding approximately \$400,000 and 60,000 shares of the Company's common stock as payment for services that Regal purports to have performed.
-The Company filed an Answer and Counterclaim, denying liability and alleging that Regal procured by fraud the Company's execution of a July 2019 Consulting Agreement and thereafter failed to provide the consulting services contemplated by said Agreement.
+Regal additionally claims that \$106,500 remains due on a Convertible Note executed by the Company in May of 2017 (the "2017 Note"), and asserts that it is owed in excess of \$100,000 in penalties in connection with the Company's refusal to honor certain Conversion Notices.
+The Company filed an Answer and Counterclaim, denying liability and alleging that Regal procured by fraud the Company's execution of various consulting agreements and additionally failed to provide the consulting services contemplated by said agreements.